Myth of Metaphysical Neutrality (mmn)

 Definitional creep.
 “Natural” gradually became synonymous with “physical.”
 “Scientific” became synonymous with “quantitative.”
 “Real” became synonymous with “measurable.”
 These equations were not logical necessities derived from evidence but cultural assumptions that solidified over time.

 The project failed on its own terms.
 The verification principle itself is neither analytically true nor empirically verifiable.
-It is a metaphysical claim about what counts as meaningful—the very kind of claim it sought to exclude.
-More broadly, the attempt to purify science of metaphysics only succeeded in making one particular metaphysics invisible.
-Physicalism stopped being a position one could argue for or against; it became ambient atmosphere, the unspoken background against which all “legitimate” inquiry was conducted.
+It is a metaphysical claim about what counts as meaningful — precisely the kind of claim it sought to exclude.
+This self-refutation was recognized within decades, and logical positivism as an explicit program collapsed by mid-century.

 The critique of physicalism as hidden metaphysics is not new.
 Whitehead identified it in Science and the Modern World (1925); Husserl diagnosed the “naturalization” of consciousness in The Crisis of European Sciences (1936); more recently, Nagel’s Mind and Cosmos (2012) and Goff’s Galileo’s Error (2019) have renewed the argument.
-That these critiques have been made repeatedly without dislodging the default is itself significant—it reveals how deeply the assumption is entrenched.
-What the present essay adds is not the diagnosis but its application to contemporary discourse—particularly in AI alignment, where a companion essay Truth Is Not Neutral examines the implications in detail.
+That these critiques have been made repeatedly without dislodging the default is itself significant — it reveals how deeply the assumption is entrenched.
+What the present essay adds is not the diagnosis itself but the conceptual disambiguations that sharpen it — humility from evasion, methodological naturalism from physicalism, and why physicalism is itself a metaphysical position — while domain-specific applications are developed in the companion essays cross-referenced throughout.

 The Result: Physicalism as Air

-But paradigms are not eternal.
+Paradigms are not eternal.
 They can be examined.
-And when anomalies accumulate—as they have in consciousness studies, in the interpretation of quantum mechanics, and now in AI—the invisible background becomes visible again, and the question of metaphysics returns.
+And when anomalies accumulate — as they have in consciousness studies, in the interpretation of quantum mechanics, and now in AI — the invisible background becomes visible again, and the question of metaphysics returns.

 III.
 The Cost of Unexamined Assumptions